• Skip to main content

 Getting a customized camper van wasn’t an option because I was dead broke.
 I couldn’t DIY an existing camper van to my liking either because I suck at building stuff, and I’m a bit clumsy.

-So, after weighing down my options, I decided to get a Ram Pro Master Van and convert it into a camper van.
+After weighing my options, I decided to buy a Ram Pro Master Van and convert it into a camper van.

 The DIY camper van conversion kits came in handy for my project, especially considering I didn’t have the money or skill to build a custom camper van.